 Freshen up with mid-toned blues or greens – they’re great for country-style schemes.

-For more inspiration, see 10 on-trend kitchen paint ideas for this year.
+For more inspiration, see 10 on-trend kitchen paint ideas.

 3. Which paint colours are best for a bedroom?

 Make the bedroom snug with moody shades like indigo blue and the deepest of greys.
 Balance dark walls with pale flooring.

 Follow the botanicals trend with foliage green walls – and accessorise with house plants, of course.

 Keep the look calm with the palest of neutrals, especially if the goal is to make a small bedroom feel more spacious.

 Looking for paint ideas for a child’s bedroom?
 Hues like yellow, denim blue, or even painting stripes or murals will work a treat.
 They’re all easy to update with a different paint colour when their tastes change.

 4. What are the best paint colours for a bathroom?

 Keep the look clean and spacious in a bathroom with white walls.
 This can be a fuss-free counterpoint to coloured tiles, but works with white tiles, too, as the different surfaces help create decorative interest.